Popular Searches

-In the mid-1990s, a student at Princeton Theological Seminary raised tough questions about the state of youth ministry in the American church.
+In the mid-1990s, a Princeton Seminary student raised hard questions about youth ministry in the American church.

 Does youth ministry work?
 Are congregations taking it seriously?
 Is the academy paying attention to it?

-That student, Kenda Creasy Dean, a former pastor who had enrolled in a PhD program at the Seminary, believed that helping young people develop their spiritual lives was among the church’s highest callings.
-Yet she was uncertain whether any of those questions could be answered with an unqualified “yes.”
+That student was Kenda Creasy Dean, a former pastor in Princeton’s PhD program.
+She believed helping young people grow spiritually was one of the church’s highest callings.
+Still, Kenda felt unsure that any of those questions could receive a clear “yes.”

 The Seminary’s then-president, Thomas W. Gillespie, stepped in with advice and fundraising support.